Farama-Foundation/PettingZoo/docs/butterfly/prospector.md

 and the prospector agents must give the nuggets (which are held in the same position relative to the prospector's position and rotation) to the front of the bankers (within a plus or minus 45 degree tolerance).
-The bankers then get the gold, and can deposit it into the chests to recieve a reward.
+The bankers then get the gold, and can deposit it into the chests to receive a reward.

 Bankers take a 2-element vector of continuous values between -1 and 1, inclusive.
 The action space is `(y, x)`, where